rianDevRain/Social-Mockup/README.md

 # Social-Mockup
 ### Style a Social Network Page
-Website created using Sass for Css.
-In using Sass I was able to nest selectors in the .scss file which aided in creating the CSS.
+Learning Sassy Sass using nested selectors and variables.

-Note: Comments for the CSS are in the
+Comments can be found in the .scss file.

 ## Create a header using what you have learned about the box model and how to position elements using CSS.